-The Church remains committed to supporting Churches and other Christian organisations, both in the UK and overseas.
+The church remains committed to supporting churches and other Christian organisations, both in the UK and overseas.
 Support is given in terms of finance and leadership support.
 In the UK support is given primarily through the BU Home Mission Fund.
 Internationally, a number of Christian organisations are supported.

-Slerra Leone
+Sierra Leone

-Our work with charities and partner Churches in Sierra Leone continues and in 2016 we began planning a large-scale visit to Sierra Leone in 2017.
+Our work with charities and partner churches in Sierra Leone continues and in April 2017 we undertook a large-scale visit to that country.
 The purpose of the visit being:

-- To support the work of the Dorothy Springer Trust, helping and enabling people with disabilities via high level IT education - To visit the Leonard Cheshire Home in Freetown, in order to encourage the development of better facilities and to spend time encouraging the children there. - To visit Regent's Road Baptist Church and support and encourage their leaders as they develop new school and Church building plans across neighbouring areas. - To support Abs Dumbuya who is President of the Freetown Cheshire Home and the Founder and CEO of the Dorothy Springer Trust. - To investigate the possibilities for other projects we might be involved in in the future.
+- To support the work of the Dorothy Springer Trust, helping and enabling people with disabilities via high level IT education - To visit the Leonard Cheshire Home in Freetown, in order to encourage the development of better facilities and to spend time encouraging the children there. - To visit Regent's Road Baptist Church and support and encourage their leaders as they develop new school and church building plans across neighbouring areas. - To support and encourage Abs Dumbuya who is President of the Freetown Cheshire Home and the Founder and CEO of the Dorothy Springer Trust. - To investigate the possibilities for other projects we might be involved in in the future.